madelinezday/buttondown/guides/stripe.md

 ![Link to sign up for Stripe through Buttondown](https://github.com/madelinezday/buttondown/blob/main/images/settings/monetizing:link-to-sign-up-for-stripe-tax-hi-res.gif?raw=true)

-Once you verify your Buttondown email address and phone number, you’ll be guided through a series of questions to activate payments to your new Stripe account.
+Once you verify your Buttondown email address and phone number, you’ll be guided through a series of questions to activate your new Stripe account.
 Stripe will then ask for various personal, business, and bank information including the last four digits of your social security number, your business contact information, and your bank account and routing numbers.

-For a step-by-step guide on completing this process, check out Stripe’s doc on how to “[Activate Your Account](https://stripe.com/docs/account/activate).”
-Once you activate your Stripe account, you'll have the opportunity to manage your paid subscriptions in your Buttondown settings.
+To learn more about the requirements for activating your account, check out Stripe's in-depth [guide](https://stripe.com/docs/account/activate).
+Once you finish this process, you'll have the opportunity to manage your paid subscriptions in your Buttondown settings.

 ### Add your preferred payment methods